NWMI Art & Culture Summit

 May 14-15, 2026

-Join us for a celebration of arts, culture, and creativity at the 2026 Northwest Michigan Art & Culture Summit!
+Join us for the 2026 Northwest Michigan Arts & Culture Summit: Against the Current.

 • Keynote Speaker: Juana Williams

-Juana Williams is a Detroit-based independent curator and cultural worker whose practice centers on community, cultural memory, and the global resonance of Black artistic production.
-She is the Artistic Director and Chief Curator of Salonnière, where she leads Detroit Salon—an international initiative connecting Detroit’s artists and cultural narratives with global audiences through exhibitions, convenings, and cross-border exchange.
+Juana Williams is an independent Detroit-based curator and writer whose practice centers on community, cultural memory, and the global resonance of Black artistic expression.
+She is the Consulting Artistic Director and Chief Curator of Detroit Salon, an ambitious international initiative that connects Detroit’s artists and cultural narratives with global audiences through exhibitions, convenings, and cross-border exchanges.

 Previously, Juana served as Associate Curator of African American Art at the Detroit Institute of Arts and held curatorial and academic roles across Detroit’s contemporary art landscape.
 Her work explores cross-border intellectual history, identity formation, and the lasting impacts of colonial modernity, with a particular focus on art from Africa and its diasporas.
 She has guest-curated exhibitions in the U.S. and abroad, presented widely as a lecturer, and contributed to numerous exhibition catalogs.